davidbruce/spring-boot-rest-tutorial/lesson-plan/activies/3-1-sql.md

-# Verify data is being saved
+# Verifying the Data Saved
 **Time Estimate: 15 Minutes**

-In this activity we will explore the `transaction` table automatically created by Spring Data.
+In this activity, we will explore the `transaction` table automatically created by Spring Data.
-First have the students add the following `@Bean` to their `LoadDatabase` class.
+First, have the students add the following `@Bean` to their `LoadDatabase` class.
 This will open up the embedded H2 database to direct localhost access on port 8081.

 ```java
 @Bean(initMethod = "start", destroyMethod = "stop")